City University of Hong Kong: Gallery

+Incidents

+Shut down of MFA in Creative Writing

+In April 2015, CityU shut down the programme of Master of Fine Arts in Creative Writing.
+Students and alumni launched a petition against the decision while faculty and noted international writers issued an open letter questioning the reasoning behind the closure.
+Canadian novelist and faculty member Madeleine Thien, writing in The Guardian, was among those who attributed the decision to censorship and diminishing freedom of expression in Hong Kong.

-Collapse of roof of the sport hall
+Collapse of roof of sports hall

-On 20 May 2016, the roof structure of a multi-purpose sports hall, named Chan Tai Ho Multi-purpose Hall (the Sports Hall), in Hu Fa Kuang Sports Centre (the Sports Centre) collapsed.
-Two staff members of CityU sustained minor injuries and a third individual was in shock in the incident.
-The venue was scheduled to hold the annual celebration banquet of CityU athletes on that night and 700 to 800 student athletes were supposed to attend.
-The investigation report released by the Buildings Department said three factors contributed to the collapse - a leveled layer of material applied to the surface of the roof structure being thicker than the original design, the laying of greenery on the roof and large puddles of water.
-CityU did not seek separate advice from an independent surveyor to conduct feasibility studies and designs before tendering out to consultants or contractors to carry out the project.
-The report issued by CityU investigation committee concluded that contractor of the green roof project held liable for the collapse of the roof at a sports centre, despite his repeated denial that he was involved in the work.
-It was reported that CityU vice-president Sunny Lee Wai-kwong, who oversees the Campus Development and Facilities Office escaped liability, while technical staff would face disciplinary action.
+On 20 May 2016, the roof structure of the Chan Tai Ho Multi-purpose Hall (the Sports Hall) in the Hu Fa Kuang Sports Centre (the Sports Centre) collapsed.
+Two staff members of CityU sustained minor injuries and a third individual was in shock.
+The venue was originally scheduled to hold an annual celebration banquet on that night for 700–800 CityU student athletes.
+The investigation report released by the Buildings Department said three factors contributed to the collapse: (1) a leveled layer of material applied to the surface of the roof structure being thicker than the original design, (2) the laying of greenery on the roof, and (3) large puddles of water.
+CityU did not seek separate advice from an independent surveyor to conduct feasibility studies and designs before tendering out the project to consultants or contractors.
+A report by CityU's investigation committee concluded that the surveyor of the green roof project was to be held liable for the collapse despite his repeated denial of involvement in the works.
+It was reported that CityU vice-president Sunny Lee Wai-kwong (who oversaw the Campus Development and Facilities Office) escaped liability while technical staff would face disciplinary action.

 QS ranking dispute

-In 2017 City University was accused of falsifying student data for a better ranking.
-City University said they would submit the case to external audit firm to verify the data.

-City University of Hong Kong has been accused of providing misleading information to Quacquarelli Symonds (QS) to boost its university rankings.
-However, the QS review confirmed that the data submitted by CityU is accurate.
+In 2017, CityU was accused of providing misleading information to Quacquarelli Symonds (QS) to boost its university rankings.
+The QS review, however, confirmed that the data submitted by CityU was accurate.
+CityU would submit the case to an external audit firm to verify the data.
 In January 2018, CityU issued a statement stating that it had commissioned an accounting firm to complete an independent review of the student data declared by CityU and confirmed that it found no declarations that did not meet the scope of QS requirements.